cmik2/cuisine-expert-class/README.md

 ```
 It takes a few minutes before you see any display.
 For instance, it took almost 10 minutes on my mac.

-Then you will see the output similar to the one below:
+Then you will see the following information:
 1. classify accuracy
 2. Rate adjuments example based on the test data in ./data/test weighted in the 7:3 ration between EXPT and NOEX
 3. Examples of the text classification
 4. Interactive session to take input and classfiy it

+Below is the sample output:

 ```python
 CLASSIFY ACCURACY: 0.9411764705882353